MBA Admission Requirements

-To be admitted to the MBA program, you need a completed bachelor's degree and an acceptable Graduate Management Admissions Test (GMAT) score.
-The required GMAT score depends upon your grade-point average for your bachelor's degree: The higher your grade-point average, the lower the required GMAT score; however, the lowest acceptable GMAT score is 450, regardless of your grade-point average.
-The lowest acceptable GPA is 2.75.
-If you are an international student, you will need to achieve a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or successfully complete English courses at our university.
+The higher your GPA, the lower the required GMAT score.
+The lowest acceptable GPA is 2.65 (4.0 system) cumulative or in the last 60 semester hours of study.
+If you are an international student, you will need to achieve a score of at least 550 on the Test of English as a Foreign Language (TOEFL) or successfully complete English courses at Emporia State.

 You can be admitted to the MBA program even if your bachelor's degree major was not a business major.
 You will need background in accounting, business law, algebra, computing, economics, finance, and statistics.
-But even if you have not studied these areas, you can be admitted to the program, because you can acquire this background by taking courses at ESU.
-If you decide to pursue the MBA with an accounting concentration, you will also need additional accounting background, including intermediate financial accounting, cost accounting, income tax, and auditing, and you can obtain this background at ESU.
+But even if you have not studied these areas, you can be admitted to the program because you can acquire this background by taking courses at ESU.

 Background - All MBA students must have a background in the following areas prior to enrolling in courses for which the background is necessary.